-The Department of Energy's Office of Environmental Management's Office of Groundwater and Soil Remediation and the Savannah River National Laboratory invite you to attend a seminar that introduces the processes and tools developed by a national team of scientists challenged to identify and then develop the "next generation" tools to support the implementation of attenuation based remedies at chlorinated solvent contaminated sites.
+The Department of Energy's Office of Environmental Management's Office of Groundwater and Soil Remediation and the Savannah River National Laboratory invite you to attend a seminar that introduces processes and tools developed by a national team of scientists challenged to identify and then develop the "next generation" tools to support the implementation of attenuation based remedies at chlorinated solvent contaminated sites.
 Attendees will be introduced to the latest information related to attenuation based remedies for sites contaminated with chlorinated solvents.
-By attending this meeting you will get ahead of the curve on topics being incorporated into upcoming technical regulatory guidance by the Interstate Technology Regulatory Council.
-Though many of the new tools are specific for chlorinated solvents, the three main technical concepts that were the basis for selecting the research studies are transferable to metals and radionuclides.
+By attending this meeting you will get ahead of the curve on topics incorporated into newly released technical regulatory guidance by the Interstate Technology Regulatory Council.
+Though many of the new tools are specific for chlorinated solvents, the three main technical concepts discussed are transferable to metals and radionuclides.